 More, though, is not always better.

-When it comes to your team’s key performance indicators, or KPIs for short, things can get out of hand pretty quickly.
+Things can get out of hand pretty quickly when it comes to your team’s key performance indicators or KPIs for short.
 Revenue, cost per lead, conversion rates, engagement; the options are pretty much endless.
-Which is why it’s important to focus on the handful of KPIs that, when monitored, provide the most insight into how your business and sales team is performing.
+This is why it’s important to focus on the handful of KPIs that, when monitored, provide the most insight into how your business and sales team is performing.

 How to keep track of sales leads?

-Let’s look at five KPIs your team should be tracking, if they aren’t already, and why.
+If they aren’t already, let’s look at five KPIs, your team should be tracking and why.

-If you’re not tracking this key indicator… you’re probably about to go out of business!
+If you’re not tracking this key indicator, you’re probably about to go out of business!
 Not to be obtuse, but tracking revenue is, for most businesses, the single most important indicator of the company’s health.
-For sales professionals, this boils down to tracking the revenue their activities and closed deals generates.
+For sales professionals, this boils down to tracking the revenue their activities and closed deals generate.

 Keeping your costs low isn’t always the best way to make your customer acquisition process more efficient.

-By looking at Customer Lifetime Value, you see what value your team is getting from each long-term customer relationship.
+By looking at Customer Lifetime Value, you see your team’s value from each long-term customer relationship.
 You can use this information to hone in on the channels and strategies that land the most valuable customers.

 Leads are great and all, but only if they end up turning into paying customers, right?

-To better track these KPIs in your Salesforce dashboard, install something like our sales acceleration tool.
-You can meet and beat your KPIs by end of year.
+To better track, these KPIs in your Salesforce dashboard, install something like our sales acceleration tool.
+You can meet and beat your KPIs by the end of the year.